opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Overview
 ------------------------------

-The Dovetail testing framework for OVP consists of two major parts: the testing client that executes all test cases in a lab (vendor self-testing or a third party lab), and the server system that is hosted by the OVP administrator to store and view test results based on a web API.
+The Dovetail testing framework for OVP consists of two major parts: the testing client which executes all test cases in a lab (vendor self-testing or a third party lab), and the server system which is hosted by the OVP administrator to store and view test results based on a web API.
 The following diagram illustrates this overall framework.